gilsonm/gilsonm.github.io/_posts/2017-01-22-intro-proving-programs-correct.md

 * Mathematics
 * Philosophy

-I'd like to propose that most software correctness arguments are similar to the scientific method.

-We write a program whose behavior we partially understand.
-We claim in comments or elsewhere that it does what it should.
-And then we simply wait for our claim to be falsified at runtime by a bug!

-Surely we can do better.. these computers are deterministic and NOT black boxes.
-They are designed by humans.
-All of this smells more like Math than science.

-How are claims verified in mathematics?
-Glad you asked.
+In my experience, most software correctness arguments follow along the lines of the Scientific Method.
+That is, a hypothesis is put forth, and it stands until it is falsified.
+In software, this hypothesis is the claim that our program does what is expected.
+The claim may be partially motivated by a suite of passing tests.
+And the claim stands until it's falsified by a runtime bug!

+Surely we can do better.. in the exact sciences, we make claims about the natural world, whose inner workings or rules are mostly concealed to us.
+So we put forth hypotheses, given what evidence or prejudice is at hand, in a state of general ignorance of the system under consideration, and devise experiments that can falsify these hypotheses or any of their consequences.

+Software, however, is fundamentally different.
+It runs on man-made devices.
+We know the inner workings of the host system to exquisite detail.
+Really, the software situation smells more like mathematics than basic science.
+So how are claims verified in mathematics?
 Mathematical Logic!
 Is there a correlate for programs?

 ### Floyd-Hoare Triples
 ---